-Methodist bishops urge immediate withdrawal of troops from Iraq
+Methodist bishops urge immediate withdrawal of troops from Iraq: A near-unanimous vote

 In a near-unanimous vote, the bishops of the United Methodist Church have called on the United States to begin an immediate, safe and full withdrawal of all troops from Iraq—the bishops’ strongest statement ever against the four-year-old war.